The Purpose of Photography

-Understanding this will make your photos beyond social media worthy, that will add a special, impactful, and influential value!
+Create a philosophy to your work and you will find purpose with your photography!
+Understanding this will make your photos beyond social media worthy.
+Your photos will contain special, impactful, and influential value!

 When you begin to look at photography in this perspective, you realize what importance this art form has and the opportunities that you can do with it.

 Photographer based in Northern Colorado.

 Gabriel Dupon Photography